Fidelity Investments Review

 Fidelity Investments Rating

-Fidelity clients can choose between self-directed brokerage accounts and managed accounts.
-The managed options include both robo-advisory and full-service accounts.
-The automated service trades a selection of Fidelity mutual funds with no expense ratios.
+Fidelity clients can open brokerage (self-directed) and managed (investment-advisory) accounts.
+The second group includes both robo (lower-cost) and traditional (full-service) programs.
+The automated service invests in a select group of Fidelity Flex mutual funds that carry zero expense ratios.

 Fixed income